stonybrook-lin539/main/source/main/02_ngrams_linguistics/00_ngrams.md

 English has a large number of different sounds, but not all combinations are possible.
 For instance, *blink* is a word but *kbinl* is not.
-And *kbinl* will never be a word of English because it does not obey English **phonotactics**, i.e. the laws that govern the sequence of sounds.
+And *kbinl* will never be a word of English because it does not obey English **phonotactics**, i.e. the laws that govern in what order sounds may be arranged.
 This is what separates *kbinl* from *kobinal* or *karbinolium*.
 None of them are existing words of English, but *kobinal* and *karbinolium* are potential words.
 We can give them a meaning, start using them, and no native speaker of English will have a problem picking them up.